Anahita Ratebzad: Political life

 She became involved in leftist politics and, along with Khadija Ahrari, Masuma Esmati Wardak, and Roqia Abubakr, was one of the first four women elected to Afghan parliament in 1965, winning the Second District Kabul City seat.
-In 1965 Ratebzad helped found the People's Democratic Party of Afghanistan (PDPA) becoming part of the Parcham faction.
-Her political views on women's right and her marxist political ideology made her a highly controversial figure, especially among other political parties and forces.
-Her close association with Babrak Karmal (whom she had an affair with according to Vasili Mitrokhin), the leader of the Parcham faction, brought her the label of "Karmal's mistress", some incorrect sources even counted him as her husband.
-She did not contest the 1969 elections, losing her seat in parliament.
+In 1965, Ratebzad helped found the People's Democratic Party of Afghanistan (PDPA), becoming part of the Parcham faction.
+Ratebzad'a political views on women's rights and her Marxist political ideology made her a highly controversial figure, especially among other political parties and forces.
+Her close association with the communist politician and the leader of the Parcham faction, Babrak Karmal (whom she had an affair with according to the Soviet archivist Vasili Mitrokhin), brought her the label of "Karmal's mistress."
+Their affair was an "open scandal," however some incorrect sources counted him as her husband.
+Ratebzad did not contest the 1969 Afghan parliamentary elections, losing her seat in parliament.

-In the days leading to the Saur Revolution/ Coup d'état on 28–29 April 1978, Ratebzad was detained under house arrest in her apartment in Makroyan, while Karmal Ghulam Dastagir Panjsheri, Nur Muhammad Taraki and Saleh Mohammad Zeary were imprisoned and other PDPA prominent members (Khalq and Parcham) had gone underground.
+In the days leading to the Saur Revolution/Coup d'état on 28–29 April 1978, Ratebzad was detained under house arrest in her apartment in Makroyan, while Karmal Ghulam Dastagir Panjsheri, Nur Muhammad Taraki and Saleh Mohammad Zeary were imprisoned and other PDPA prominent members (Khalq and Parcham) had gone underground.
 As the Khalq wing of PDPA seized power and Taraki became president, she was appointed as Minister of Social Affairs.
 She served at the post for four months.
+She was the only female member of the post-coup cabinet.

-Ratebzad wrote the 28 May 1978 Kabul New Times editorial which declared: "Privileges which women, by right, must have are equal education, job security, health services, and free time to rear a healthy generation for building the future of the country ...
-Educating and enlightening women is now the subject of close government attention ".
+Ratebzad wrote the 28 May 1978 Kabul New Times editorial which declared: "Privileges which women, by right, must have are equal education, job security, health services, and free time to rear a healthy generation for building the future of the country ... educating and enlightening women is now the subject of close government attention."